caunt/BungeeForge/README.md

 ## Other versions
 Other Forge versions can be supported as well.
 Please feel free to create a Issue and ask.

+# Support This Project

+If you find this project helpful and would like to support its development, consider making a donation.
+Your contribution helps maintain and improve the project.

+- **[Donate with PayPal](https://www.paypal.com/donate/?hosted_button_id=BH7PCQXDM8EKN)**: You can use PayPal to make a one-time or recurring donation.

+- **Bitcoin**: If you prefer cryptocurrency, you can send Bitcoin to the following address: `bc1qt0j847jw44sfhd9qvhwyxp0hd9nfu7wcfnm9hs`

+- **Ethereum**: For Ethereum and ERC20 donations, use the following address: `0x9D9c94bD50DA22a486a6ba6845f3c268DCc8CbE4`

+Your support is greatly appreciated!